dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 {% capture whats_the_point %}

+* Page highlights are shown here.
 * Dart is an open-source platform for building structured HTML5 web apps.
 * Learn Dart here: No web experience required.

+{% endcapture %}

+{% capture code_links %}

+Where fitting,
+this area contains links to example source files, so you can easily copy and paste code.

 {% endcapture %}